nigyta/LIMS/docs/INSTALL.md

 # [Pangu LIMS Docs](README.md)
 ## Installation Instruction

-1) Download GPM source files and unzip the file on your own local system.
+1) Download LIMS source files and unzip the file on your own local system.

 2) Make a new directory under both /var/www/cgi-bin/ directory and /var/www/html/ directory.
 For example, the new directory named "lims".
 The commands are:
 ```
 $ mkdir /var/www/cgi-bin/lims
 $ mkdir /var/www/html/lims
 ```
-3) Copy all the files and directories in the "cgi-bin" directory (GPM source directory, e.g. ~/LIMS-master/cgi-bin/) to the /var/www/cgi-bin/lims directory:
+3) Copy all the files and directories in the "cgi-bin" directory (e.g. ~/LIMS-master/cgi-bin/) to the /var/www/cgi-bin/lims directory:
 ```
 $ cp -r ~/LIMS-master/cgi-bin/* /var/www/cgi-bin/lims/
 ```
-4) Copy all the files and directories in the "htdocs" directory (GPM source directory, e.g. ~/LIMS-master/htdocs/) to /var/www/html/lims directory:
+4) Copy all the files and directories in the "htdocs" directory (e.g. ~/LIMS-master/htdocs/) to /var/www/html/lims directory:
 ```
 $ cp -r ~/LIMS-master/htdocs/* /var/www/html/lims/
 ```